lemonliu2023/lingo-reader/packages/epub-parser/README.md

   description?: string
   // Publisher of the EPUB file
   publisher?: string
-  // General book genre (e.g., novel, biography) type?: string
+  // General type/genre of the book, such as novel, biography, etc. type?: string
-  // Mimetype of the EPUB file
+  // MIME type of the EPUB file
   format?: string
-  // Original source of the book's content source?: string
+  // Original source of the book content source?: string
-  // Associated external resources relation?: string
+  // Related external resources
+  relation?: string
-  // Scope of the publication
+  // Coverage of the publication content coverage?: string
-  coverage?: string
   // Copyright statement
   rights?: string
-  // Includes book creation time, publication time, update time, etc. date?: Record<string, string>
+  // Includes creation time, publication date, update time, etc. of the book
+  // Specific fields depend on opf:event, such as modification date?: Record<string, string>

   identifier: Identifier
   packageIdentifier: Identifier
   creator?: Contributor[]